azeez-abp/alx-project/note.md

 When you run this application and make a GET request to `/users/1`, it will return the user data formatted as specified in `resource_fields`.
 If the user with the specified `user_id` does not exist, it will return a 404 error with a message indicating that the user was not found.

+root password reset for mysql
+- mysqladmin --user=root password "root"
+-  C:\xampp\mysql\bin\mysqld --init-file=mysql-init.txt

+Plugin 'FEEDBACK' is disabled. cpoy all from myql folder in data

+ (MySQLdb.OperationalError) (1813, "Tablespace for table '`dbname`.`tablename`' exists.
+Please DISCARD the tablespace before IMPORT")

+ go into your data folder, delete the content of folder or the db folder